ardarslan/collaborative-filtering/README.md

 Predictions and uncertainty plots (if Bayesian mode is active) will be saved under the directory "save_dir".

 **Please refer to the README in src/baselines to reproduce the baseline results.**

+Some of this code was adapted from https://github.com/dmlc/dgl/tree/master/examples/pytorch/gcmc